"Just because someone is a lot smaller than you doesn't mean

 Another fellow was attacked by three Arabs in the Old City of Jerusalem, he is quite short and small, and he prevailed.

-Just now, (and I mean by that recently, in the American use of the term , not the South African use of the term which means, "not just know but sometime in the future, God only knows when), so just know I heard of one of our students' in South Africa.
+Just now, (and I mean by that recently, in the American use of the term, not the South African use of the term which means, "not just now but sometime in the future, God only knows when), so just know I heard of one of our students' in South Africa.
 A minor incident but still very impressive.

 The case involves Tayla, a wonderful young woman who I had the pleasure of meeting and training with in South Africa.
-She is a real beginner to Krav Maga and, together with her dad, trains with IKI Instructor Alan Mann in Johannesburg.
+She is a real beginner to Krav Maga and, together with her dad, trains with an IKI Instructor in Johannesburg.

 Here is her story in her own words.